Introduction: Why Time Series Forecasting Matters More Than Ever

 - First Trust Cloud Computing ETF (SKYY): Cloud infrastructure providers that host and serve these models

-The time series forecasting landscape has undergone a remarkable transformation in just a few years.
-We have moved from a world where every forecasting problem required building a custom model from scratch to one where pre-trained foundation models can generate competitive forecasts out of the box, across domains they have never seen before.
+The time series forecasting landscape has undergone a substantial transformation in a few years.
+The field has moved from a situation in which every forecasting problem required building a custom model from scratch to one in which pre-trained foundation models can generate competitive forecasts by default, across domains they have never previously encountered.

 Foundation models are the most important development.
 Chronos, TimesFM, Moirai, and TimeGPT represent a paradigm shift comparable to what GPT did for natural language processing.
 They democratize forecasting by making state-of-the-art predictions accessible without deep machine learning expertise.